CarlosAlegreUr/InputControl-SmartContract-DesignPattern/README.md

 # ENSURES YOUR FUNCTIONS ARE ONLY CALLED WITH CERTAIN VALUES AS INPUTS DEPENDING ON THE CALLER

-The code in this repo has only been tested in the hardhat local network during 1 afternoon.
+The code in this repo has only been tested in the hardhat local network during 2 afternoons.
 Should work though.

 If further elaboration or development please mention me in your work.